 7.4 Decisions are made by a vote amongst the members of the Executive at meetings.

-7.5 The President, Vice-President and Treasurer shall have signing authority for PILSA and may access and manage the PILSA account as so to further the aims and objectives of the group as authorised by vote.
+7.5 The President, Vice-President and Treasurer shall have signing authority for PILSA and may access and manage the PILSA bank account as so to further the aims and objectives of the group as authorised by vote.

 7.6 The Executive strive to all such things in accordance with the aims and functions outlined in clause 4.0